National Hedgerow Week stretches from 5th May to 11th May 2025

 Hedgerows help wildlife survive and thrive

 Our hedges give wildlife an incredible network of routes, if you like.
 We can imagine a little hedgehog scurrying along a hedge on his nightly journey, or a bird laying eggs, nesting and resting in the safety of the thick of the hedge.
 Many hedges provide food for wildlife and also for ourselves.
-Think back to the last time you experience the joy of picking blackberries, gathering them in a jar or box, and taking them home to make a blackberry pie with.
+Blackberry picking gives many of us great pleasure - and blackberries to make a pie with!

 Hedgerows benefit everyone